giosans/dflowslide_batchtool/README.md

 ![win_inputfromraster.jpeg](static/calculating.jpeg)

+### Further developments
+Pending development actions to the tool are not available at the moment and comprise:
+- Insert multiple soil layers
+- Better definition of top revetment and bottom revetment
+- Choosing auto / manual selection of characteristic points after each profile
-### Extract profiles from Morphan
+- Extracting profiles from Morphan
-In progress.
+- Rebuild as a browser application

 ---

-## Prerequisites
+## Requirements

-Anaconda3 and python 3.7 is used through the development of the input generation for the batch tool.
-Code is also available [here](https://repos.deltares.nl/repos/DFS/).
+Requirements and environment file for local installation and testing are [here](https://github.com/Deltares/DFlowSlide_batchtool).
-The stand-alone configuration of the batch tool let the user avoid the set-up of an environment or an environment.yml file,
+The stand-alone configuration (.exe) of the batch tool has the advantage of being built with modern development CI/CD workflows, with unit and acceptance testing, and ultimately to keep the user free from local building from code.

 ---

 ## Authors
 * **Giorgio Santinelli**
+* **Carles Soriano Perez**
 * **Maria Luisa Taccari**
 * **Bruno Zuada Coelho**